ODIM-Project/ODIM/docs/README.md

 You can perform `setDefaultBootOrder` action on a group of servers by specifying multiple server URIs in the request.

-**NOTE:**

-Only a user with `ConfigureComponents` privilege can change the boot order of one or more servers to default settings.
-If you perform this action without necessary privileges, you will receive an HTTP `403 Forbidden` error.

 >**curl command**

 ```